psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 Provenance: Merioneth.
 Narrator: — Wood.

 Dialogue: The speech of the 'Teula Abram Wd.'
-I append a few notes explanatory of certain differences in grammar and vocabulary which may not be immediately obvious to students of the ' English-Scottish ' dialect of Romany.
+I append a few notes explanatory of certain differences in grammar and vocabulary which may not be immediately obvious to students of the 'English-Scottish' dialect of Romany.

 Phonetic: `..notes..`